 Free Consultation for Aggravated Assault Charges

-During a free initial consultation with our attorneys, your case will be reviewed and assessed so we can explain the strategies we can use to fight your charges.
+During a free initial consultation with our Denver criminal defense attorneys, your case will be reviewed and assessed so we can explain the strategies we can use to fight your charges.
 As a law firm committed to your freedom, we approach every client’s case with an intention to win and do not force our clients to accept the prosecution’s plea offer.
 When it’s not possible to have a client’s charges dismissed, we are adept at negotiating lesser charges and minimizing penalties.

-To begin what may be the fight of your life, contact the WeedenLaw Group at 720.307.4330 so we can meet with you in person to discuss how we can build a solid defense to protect your freedom.
+To begin what may be the fight of your life, contact WeedenLaw at 720.307.4330 so we can meet with you in person to discuss how we can build a solid defense to protect your freedom.
 Our phones answer 24/7.
 Collect calls from inmates are accepted and jail interviews can be arranged.